-- 175 gradual WCB ascent (red circles in Fig. 2a-c and online supplemental material; cf. Oertel et al., 2019).
-The region of embedded convective activity is characterized by a very heterogeneous PV field of diabatically produced small-scale but high-amplitude PV anomalies of ± 10 PVU in the upper troposphere (Fig. 2d-f and online supplemental material), suggesting that embedded convection in WCBs can strongly modify the PV distribution.
-There is, however, no clear separation between convective and slantwise ascent in the WCB of cyclone Vladiana (Oertel et al., 2019).
-Instead, it is rather a continuum of ascent rates ranging - 180 from very rapid convective ascent of more than 600 hPa in 2 h to a slower gradual ascent of approximately 50 hPa in 2 h.
-Nevertheless, we can meaningfully classify the WCB trajectories into two sub-categories based on their ascent rate to compare convective versus slantwise WCB ascent (see section 2.3).
+are characterized by a rapid ascent of more than 400-600 hPa in 2 h, and they are embedded in a larger region of slower, more gradual WCB ascent (red circles in Fig. 2a-c and the Supplement; see Oertel et al., 2019).
+The region of embedded convective activity is characterized by a very heterogeneous PV field of diabatically produced small-scale but highamplitude PV anomalies of $\pm 10$ PVU in the upper troposphere (Fig. 2d-f and the Supplement), suggesting that embedded convection in WCBs can strongly modify the PV distribution.
+There is, however, no clear separation between convective and slantwise ascent in the WCB of Cyclone Vladiana (Oertel et al., 2019).
+Instead, it is a continuum of ascent rates ranging from very rapid convective ascent of more than 600 hPa in 2 h to a slower gradual ascent of approximately 50 hPa in 2 h.
+Nevertheless, we can meaningfully classify the WCB trajectories into two subcategories based on their ascent rate to compare convective vs. slantwise WCB ascent (see Sect.
+2.3).